Vernacular: English

 Modern English is considered to have begun at a conventional date of about 1550, most notably at the end of the Great Vowel Shift.
-It was created by the infusion of Old French into Old English, after the Norman conquest of 1066 AD, and of Latin at the instigation of the clerical administration.
+It was created by the infusion of Old French into Old English, after the Norman Conquest of 1066 AD, and of Latin at the instigation of the clerical administration.
 While present-day English speakers may be able to read Middle English authors (such as Geoffrey Chaucer), Old English is much more difficult.

 Middle English is known for its alternative spellings and pronunciations.
-The British Isles, although geographically limited, have always supported populations of widely-varied dialects, as well as a few different languages; some examples of languages and regional accents (and/or dialects) within Great Britain include Scotland (Scottish Gaelic), Northumbria, Yorkshire, Wales (Welsh), the Isle of Man (Manx), Devon, and Cornwall (Cornish).
+The British Isles, although geographically limited, have always supported populations of widely-varied dialects, as well as a few different languages; some examples of languages and regional accents (and/or dialects) within Great Britain include Scotland (Scottish Gaelic and Broad (Lowland) Scots), Northumbria, Yorkshire, Wales (Welsh), the Isle of Man (Manx), Devon, and Cornwall (Cornish).

 Being the language of a maritime power, English was (of necessity) formed from elements of many different languages.
 Standardisation has been an ongoing issue.
 Even in the age of modern communications and mass media, according to one study, "… although the Received Pronunciation of Standard English has been heard constantly on radio and then television for over 60 years, only 3 to 5% of the population of Britain actually speaks RP … new brands of English have been springing up even in recent times ...."
 What the vernacular would be in this case is a moot point: "… the standardisation of English has been in progress for many centuries."